Have a fun, safe & enjoyable holiday with our guide to staying safe in the USA.

 Most airports, especially the bigger ones, will have a shuttle bus service available from the airport that will take you to of the city centre.

-This may be a suitable option if you don’t have too much luggage with you, however, double check that the airport you are flying into will have public transportation from the airport.
+Check that the airport you are flying into will have public transportation from the airport.
 Not all of them do.

 The United States currency is the U.S. Dollar.
 The exchange rate between the U.S. and New Zealand dollar varies greatly, so its best to keep an eye on it for a few months before travelling to ensure you get a good rate.